KaiyaFox/main-site/registration.md

 ## COVID-19 Information

-**Proof of vaccination for COVID-19 will no longer be required to attend FurSquared 2025, however we strongly urge everyone to keep their vaccinations up-to-date, especially when reformulated boosters become available to the general population in the fall of 2023.
+**Proof of vaccination for COVID-19 will no longer be required to attend FurSquared, however we strongly urge everyone to keep their vaccinations up-to-date, especially when reformulated boosters become available to the general population.
 Additionally, while FurSquared encourages masks for all attendees in public and convention spaces, masks will not be required.
-FurSquared may amend this policy as necessary for the safety of everyone at the convention.**

-Further details about this policy can be reviewed on our dedicated [COVID-19 policy page](/covid-policy).
+As we have learned in the past, a new variant of COVID-19 can appear and change everything, from transmission to severity.
+Because of this, FurSquared reserves the right to amend these requirements should it become necessary in order to ensure the safety and well-being of our staff and attendees.
+Any modifications to this policy will be published on this page and announced through our social media channels and website.**

 ## Registration Levels